-- In order to be assessed you will need to: - hold Qualified Teacher Status on the date of your request; and - be statutorily employed under the STPCD; and - provide the results of your 2 most recent appraisals

-- All those wishing to become post-Threshold teachers will need to meet the criteria as specified in STPCD 2022 paragraph 15.2 and 19, and the criteria as set in the School's Pay Policy. - Please enclose copies of your appraisal reports and/or planning and review statements that relate to the 2 years immediately prior to the date on which you submit your request. - Print, sign and date the form, keeping a copy and pass it to the Executive Headteacher.
+- In order to be assessed you will need to: - hold Qualified Teacher Status on the date of your request; and - be statutorily employed under the STPCD; and - provide the results of your 2 most recent appraisals - • - All those wishing to become post-Threshold teachers will need to meet the criteria as specified in STPCD 2023 paragraph 15.2 and 19, and the criteria as set in the School's Pay Policy. - Please enclose copies of your appraisal reports and/or planning and review statements that relate to the 2 years immediately prior to the date on which you submit your request. - Print, sign and date the form, keeping a copy and pass it to the Executive Headteacher.

-Part 1: Teacher de
+Part 1: Teacher details

-To be completed by the teacl ner
+To be completed by the teacher

 Personal details

 Surname

 First name(s)

-Previous surname (if applicable e)
+Previous surname (if application able)

-DfE or GTC (Wales) teacher refe (this must be seven digits includi /
+DfE or GTC (Wales) teacher reference number (this must be seven digits including zeros) /

-Please give details if you are statements from another sch al reports o or perfor mance management
+Please give details if you are submitting appraisal reports or performance management statements from another school

-Name and address of schoo I/LA Date(s) o Name of Executive Headteacher
+Name and address of school/LA Date(s) of employment Name of Executive Headteacher

-Declaration by the teacher I confirm that at the date of this r performance management statem against the criteria as specified in School Teachers' Pay and Condit Signed ents covering the two the school pay policy year period and as set of prior to th nis request for assessment
+Declaration by the teacher

+I confirm that at the date of this request I meet the eligibility criteria and I submit appraisal reports and/or performance management statements covering the two year period prior to this request for assessment against the criteria as specified in the school pay policy and as set out in paragraphs 15.2 and 19 of the School Teachers' Pay and Conditions Document (STPCD) 2023.

+Signed

 Date